ttowncompiled/Rose/docs/overview.md

 # Rose lang overview

 # Keywords
+*Keywords are noted because they have significant meaning in the language.
+However, keywords can be reused for other purposes or used across multiple types.
+Some of these keywords relate to traits that will be implemented in the std library.
+Reserved words which can not be overloaded will be marked RW instead of KW.*

 | Lexer         | Keyword       | Description                                       |
 |---------------|---------------|---------------------------------------------------|
 | KW\_ABSTRACT  | abstract      | Declares an abstract type or routine definition   |